-During the entire history of humankind, location was key if you wanted to get a job.
-Working from home wasn’t even a possibility and proximity was the key to productivity.
+During the entire history of humankind, location dependency was the key if you wanted to get a job.
+Working from home was not even a possibility and proximity was the key to productivity.
 (Yeah the boss thinks that if you are in the office you are working).

 Try looking back to what led to the location dependency in the past?
-It points towards the availability of technology & infrastructure only in the central workspaces.
-Lack of technology (at personal disposal) did not allow the work environment to be flexible and customizable.
+It points towards the technology & infrastructure available only in the central work spaces.
+Lack of technology advancement did not allow the work environment to be flexible.

-Think for a moment, humans have basically shifted from nomads to living in small cities, to living in bigger cities, to living in insanely-large cities.
+Think for a moment, humans have shifted from nomads to living in various cities, to earn bread and butter.
 It has even gotten to the point that living in the same city you work, doesn’t even save you from having to travel into work.
-In some of the largest cities (New York, London, Mumbai, California) in the world, having a 2-hour commute to work is not unusual.
+In some of the largest cities (New York, London, Mumbai, California) in the world, commuting for 2-hour to work is not unusual.

 The idea of telecommuting has been around for a while.
-Now the technology has allowed these possibilities to be considered by companies of all sizes across all industries.
-Today the internet lets you work remotely from where you feel the most productive.
+Today the technology has given exposure to companies of all sizes across industries.
+Now the internet let you work remotely, from any corner of the world you feel the most productive.

-A report by PwC showed that 64% of millennials would like the opportunity to work from home.
+According to a report by PwC, 64% of millennials would like the opportunity to work from home.

 10 years ago, remote employment meant a telemarketing or customer service position at below minimum wage.
-Today work from home is very common among freelancers.
-Large pool of graphic designers, web developers, and bloggers & writers work remotely.
-Availability of high-speed internet, cloud-based tools and flexible workspaces made this possible.
+Today work from home is very popular among freelancers.
+Large pool of graphic designers, web developers, bloggers and writers work remotely.
+Availability of high-speed internet, cloud-based tools and flexible work spaces made this possible.

-Companies as big as WordPress are run by 100% distributed teams.
-The company shut down its office four years ago and went fully remote.
-It is still running successfully and with a net worth of $1.16 billion (as of 2017).
+Companies as big as WordPress run 100% distributed teams.
+The company shut down its office four years ago and went remote.
+Today it is running successfully with a net worth of $1.16 billion (as of 2017).

 Have you ever checked your emails on a vacation or when traveling for business?
-PS - that is [subtle] remote work.
-All your work is done on the internet, you communicate via cloud-based tools.
-You are in virtual contact with your colleagues and you obviously don't show up physically in your company’s office.
+That is [subtle] remote work.
+All your work is being done on the internet, you communicate via cloud-based tools.
+You are virtually connected with your colleagues without being physically present in your company’s office.

 The remote workforce is growing at an astonishing rate.
-We are waltzing into a new era of hypermobility.
-There are abundant resources available to help companies grow and manage a remote workforce.
+We are waltzing into a new era of hyper mobility.
+There are abundant resources available to help companies manage and grow a remote workforce.

 Mark Gilbreath, founder, and CEO of LiquidSpace said, “30% of enterprise workspace portfolio would be flexible by 2030.”

 The location will no longer be a limitation.
 Flexible office spaces platforms such as LiquidSpace are solving the location problem efficiently.
-There are organizations like Trello, WordPress, Github, Buffer etc. that are successfully working remotely.
+Today organizations like Trello, WordPress, Github, Buffer etc. are successfully working remotely.